 - On-site interview

-However, in the wake of pandemic, there’s no question of calling the candidates for on-site interviews.
+However, in the wake of the pandemic, there’s no question of calling the candidates for on-site interviews.

 Needless to say, video calls via Zoom or Google Meet come to the rescue.
 Sounds great, right?
 Yet there’s a problem.

 Many companies are introducing more rounds of interviews for in-depth conversations.
 An attempt to make up for the lack of in-person interactions.

 However, they often end up losing talented candidates just because the hiring process was too long!